Dry, Hot, Partly Cloudy Weather Forecast For City - UrduPoint

 Dry, Hot, Partly Cloudy Weather Forecast For City

-The MET officials said continental air was prevailing over most parts of the country while a shallow westerly wave was likely to approach northern parts of the country from tomorrow.
+The MET officials said continental air was prevailing over most parts of the country while a shallow westerly wave was likely to approach northern parts of the country from tonight.

 They predicted that mainly hot and dry weather was expected in most parts of the country.
-However, partly cloudy weather with rain-wind-thunderstorm was likely at isolated places in upper Khyber Pakhtunkhwa and Gilgit Baltistan.
+However, partly cloudy weather with rain-wind/thunderstorm was likely at isolated places in Upper Khyber Pakhtunkhwa, Kashmir and Gilgit Baltistan.

-Tuesday’s highest temperature was recorded at Chhor where mercury reached 40°C while in Lahore it was 34°C and minimum was 20.5°C.
+Wednesday’s highest temperature was recorded at Nawabshah where mercury reached 41°C while in Lahore it was 34.5°C and minimum was 20.4°C.

 Recent Stories